slowernews/wisdom-tldr/chapters/chapter_appendix.md

 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.

+> *'The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.' -- F. Scott Fitzgerald*

 > *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*

 Mental models